Bulk Senders Guidelines

 - Send from the same IP address

 - Keep valid reverse DNS records your IP address that point to your domain

 - Choose the same address in the 'From:' header for every bulk message

 - Sign messages with DKIM.
 We don't authenticate messages signed with keys that use fewer than 1024 bits.

 Learn more about email authentication.

-- Through an email asking to subscribe to your list.
+- An email asking them to subscribe

-To make sure recipients can unsubscribe without leaving Gmail, we strongly recommend adding a 'List-Unsubscribe' header in one of the following ways:
+- To make sure recipients can unsubscribe without leaving Gmail, we strongly recommend adding a 'List-Unsubscribe' header in one of the following ways: